wizaro/CommandLine/README.md

 <!--This section contains a list of the features this project provides, including differentiating factors to alternatives.-->
 - WiZaRo.CommandLine.Fluent: Provides fluent extensions for [System.CommandLine].

-See the latest changes in the [Change Log].
+See the latest changes in the [Changelog].

 <!--## Background-->
 <!--This section contains the background for the project, including context and links to references that might be needed to understand it.-->